gdscwm/react-portfolio/README.md

 </div>
 ```

-The last two sections feature more extensive modifications, so there are detailed in full below.
+The last two sections feature more extensive modifications, so they are detailed in full below.

 ```js
 {/* EDUCATION */}